BRITISH ARTILLERY IN WORLD WAR 2

 The Royal Artillery included anti-tank artillery for a decade including World War 2.
 Howevver, anti-aircraft, coast defence and maritime artillery are not covered.
 The only people mentioned are a small number of distinguished artillery officers.

-To fully explore this site, which has around 75 pages, it's best to enter through the Directory page, which lists the key pages and summarises their content and provides Search and hints on how to use it.
+To fully explore this site, which has around 75 pages, it's best to enter through the Directory page, which will enable you to navigate around the site.
+It lists the key pages and summarises their content and provides Search and hints on how to use it.

 Please note that this site uses the artillery terminology of the period, which sometimes differs from modern usage.
 Equivalent modern terms are given in the Glossary where appropriate.